 How do I register for the conventional onsite wastewater treatment system inspection training?

 Interested professionals should view the NEOWTP class schedule to see dates and times for the course.
 In order to take the exam and qualify for the registry, you must register for INSP 100A, Conventional Onsite Wastewater System Inspection, and INSP 100B, Conventional Onsite Wastewater System Inspection Field Training.
-Those people who take and pass the exam are entered into the registry.
-The classes are offered on a consecutive Thursday and Friday in April and again in September.
+Those participants who take and pass the exam are entered into the registry.
+INSP 100 is offered annually and is usually scheduled in late spring.
 Registrants may also choose to take INSP 100A or INSP 100B for continuing education credits only without exam and subsequent registry.

 Can you tell me more about INSP 100 classroom and field work?